 Hopefully many more Traveltalk shorts will be forthcoming from the Warner Archive!

-Update: I have now reviewed Volume 2.
+Update: I have now reviewed Volume 2 and Volume 3.

 Thanks to the Warner Archive for providing a review copy of this DVD set.
 Warner Archive releases are MOD (manufactured on demand) and may be ordered from the Warner Archive Collection at the WBShop.